-- 361. Genesis Global Capital had actual knowledge of the materially false and misleading statements and material omissions alleged herein and intended thereby to deceive Plaintiffs and the other members of the Class, or, in the alternative, Genesis Global Capital acted with reckless disregard for the truth in that they failed or refused to ascertain and disclose such facts as would reveal the materially false and misleading nature of the statements made, although such facts were readily available to Genesis Global Capital.
-Genesis Global Capital's acts and omissions were committed willfully or with reckless disregard for the truth.
-In addition, Genesis Global Capital knew or recklessly disregarded that material facts were being misrepresented or omitted as described above. - 362.
-As a result of the aforementioned misrepresentations and/or omissions, Plaintiffs and the other members of the Class purchased securities from the Company and were damaged thereby. - 363.
-Had Plaintiffs and members of the Class known the truth, they would not have purchased securities from Genesis Global Capital. - 364.
-In addition to the material misrepresentations and omissions by Genesis Global Capital, Defendants DCG, Silbert, Hutchins, Lenihan, Moro, and Ballensweig engaged in the following fraudulent and deceitful acts or practices subjecting them to scheme liability: - a) Defendants DCG, Silbert, Hutchins, and Lenihan forced Genesis Global Capital to execute the loan in the amount of approximately \$500 million to Defendant DCG for Defendant DCG to use in its own profit seeking endeavors and to artificially prop up the value of GBTC shares;
+- 503. As a result of the aforementioned misrepresentations and/or omissions, Plaintiffs and the other members of the Class purchased securities from the Company and were damaged thereby. - 504.
+Had Plaintiffs and members of the Class known the truth, they would not have purchased securities from Genesis Global Capital. - 505.
+In addition to the material misrepresentations and omissions that Defendants DCG, Silbert, Hutchins, Lenihan, Murphy, Islim and Moro caused Genesis Global Capital to make, Defendants DCG, Silbert, Hutchins, Lenihan, Murphy, Islim and Moro engaged in the following fraudulent and deceitful acts or practices subjecting them to scheme liability: - a) Defendants DCG, Silbert, Hutchins, and Lenihan forced Genesis Global Capital to execute the loan in the amount of approximately \$500 million to Defendant DCG for Defendant DCG to use in its own profit seeking endeavors and to artificially prop up the value of GBTC shares; - b) Defendant DCG, Silbert, Hutchins, and Lenihan caused Genesis Global Capital to execute the transaction whereby DCG assumed the 3AC bankruptcy claim in exchange for the DCG Promissory Note due to Genesis Global Capital. - c) Defendants Moro and Murphy, and Ballensweig caused Genesis Global

-- b) Defendant DCG, Silbert, Hutchins, and Lenihan caused Genesis Global Capital to execute the transaction whereby DCG assumed the 3AC bankruptcy claim in exchange for a \$1.1 billion promissory note due to Genesis Global Capital. - c) Defendants Moro and Ballensweig caused Genesis Global Capital, at the direction of and/or subject to the control of Defendant DCG, Silbert, Hutchins, and Lenihan to disseminate misleading and false financial statements to prospective investors either directly or through Gemini as their designated agent. - d) Defendant Moro caused Genesis Global Capital to represent in connection with every sale of Genesis Yield securities it executed from July 1, 2022 on with Plaintiffs and members of the Class that it was in fact solvent, when it was not.
-This includes causing Genesis Global Capital to misleadingly include the \$1.1 billion amount of the DCG Promissory Note on its balance sheet as a "current asset and/or receivable." - e) Defendant Moro caused Genesis Global Capital and Defendant Ballensweig to disseminate its balance sheets and other documents containing misrepresentations (including Ballensweig's July 6, 2022 "Three Arrows Post-Mortem" email) as to its solvency to members of the Class, and/or their agent in order to induce the parties to continue to invest digital assets and/or to prevent them from requesting redemptions of their securities. - f) Defendant Moro publicly announced on Twitter that DCG had assumed certain liability to ensure that Genesis had the capital to operate, when it had not. - 365.
-By reason of the conduct alleged herein, Genesis Global Capital and Defendants DCG, Silbert, Hutchins, Lenihan, Moro, and Ballensweig knowingly, or at least recklessly, violated Section 10(b) of the Exchange Act and Rule 10b-5 promulgated thereunder.
+- Capital, at the direction of and/or subject to the control of Defendant DCG, Silbert, Hutchins, and Lenihan to disseminate misleading and false financial statements to prospective investors either directly or through Gemini as their designated agent. - d) Defendants Moro and Islim caused Genesis Global Capital to represent in connection with every offer or sale of Genesis Yield securities it executed from July 1, 2022 through the end of the Class Period with Plaintiffs and members of the Class that it was in fact solvent, when it was not.
+This includes causing Genesis Global Capital to misleadingly include the \$1.1 billion amount of the DCG Promissory Note on its balance sheet as a "current asset and/or receivable." - e) Defendant Moro caused Genesis Global Capital and Ballensweig to disseminate its balance sheets and other documents containing misrepresentations (including Ballensweig's July 6, 2022 "Three Arrows Post-Mortem" email) as to its solvency to members of the Class, and/or their agent in order to induce the parties to continue to invest digital assets and/or to prevent them from requesting redemptions of their securities. - f) Defendant Moro publicly announced on Twitter that DCG had assumed certain liability to ensure that Genesis had the capital to operate, when it had not, tweets that were edited, reviewed and draft by DCG employees and Defendant Silbert. - 506.
+By reason of the conduct alleged herein, Genesis Global Capital and Defendants DCG, Silbert, Hutchins, Lenihan, Islim and Moro knowingly, or at least recklessly, violated Section 10(b) of the Exchange Act and Rule 10b-5 promulgated thereunder.

-366. As a direct and proximate result of the material misrepresentations and omissions of Genesis Global Capital and Defendants DCG, Silbert, Hutchins, Lenihan, Moro, and Ballensweig, Plaintiffs and members of the Class have suffered damages in connection with their purchases of Genesis Yield securities from Genesis Global Capital in an amount to be determined at trial.
+507. As a direct and proximate result of the material misrepresentations and omissions of Genesis Global Capital and Defendants DCG, Silbert, Hutchins, Lenihan, Islim and Moro, Plaintiffs and members of the Class have suffered damages in connection with their purchases of Genesis Yield securities from Genesis Global Capital in an amount to be determined at trial.